Comparator Moving house 4 May 2023 • 8 minutes

 Whatever your preferences in terms of pricing (fixed price or variable price, single-rate or dual-rate), billing (bank transfer or direct debit), contract duration (1 to 5 years, or indefinite for the undecided), or energy type (green electricity), the suppliers all offer a variety of products to choose from.

 Some consumers may therefore wonder whether, overall, there is one low-cost supplier that is consistently cheaper than the rest.
 After all, in telecommunications, we know that brands such as Scarlet and Mobile Vikings have made this their key selling point.
 But the energy industry is structured differently.
-Unlike the telecoms operators, what the energy supplier actually receives represents only around 20% of what you pay.
+Unlike the telecoms operators, what the energy supplier actually receives usually represents only 2/3 to 4/5 of what you pay.
+Before the VAT on electricity and gas was reduced to 6 % (first temporarily during the 2022 energy crisis, then it became permanent), energy in itself rather accounted for around 20% of the total bill.
 The rest of your gas or electricity bill is made up of network costs and various taxes.

 To address this simple need, many energy suppliers use the temporary promotion method.
 The aim is to offer you exceptionally low rates per kilowatt-hour (kWh) or cover the cost of your fee to encourage you to become one of their clients.

-There is nothing new in this practice; all businesses offer their customers promotions now and then.
+There is nothing new in this business model; all companies tend to treat their customers with promotions every now and then.
 But, in the energy industry, you need to be a bit more careful, as this reduction is more complicated than simply buying a discounted item in a shop.

 We wish to draw your attention to the fact that these price reductions are temporary.
 In the majority of cases, they only last for a year.
 This means that, after that period, your rates per kWh will return to their usual level, which means they will increase drastically.